GoPro: Video editing

 The company developed GoPro Studio, a simple video editing software to edit camera footage.
-It was reported that GoPro intended to also become a content provider, also with a new app for the HERO5 called GoPro Quik to share, and edit videos easier.
+It was reported that GoPro intended to also become a content provider, also with a new app for the HERO5 called GoPro Quik to share and edit videos easier.
 You can also edit and shoot photos and videos using the GoPro app released in 2015.

-In 2020 Gopro canceled their GoPro Quik software support for Windows and MAC, leaving it just to mobile devices.
+In 2020, Gopro canceled their GoPro Quik software support for Windows and Mac, leaving it just to mobile devices.
+However, in February 2024, a new version of the Quik app was released on MacOS, with a version for Windows coming later in the year.

-In April 2014, GoPro was listed by Adweek as one of the "Top 10 Best Brand Channels on YouTube" based on a combination of views, shares, comments and overall engagement.
+In April 2014, GoPro was listed by Adweek as one of the "Top 10 Best Brand Channels on YouTube" based on a combination of views, shares, comments, and overall engagement.
 Content is uploaded daily, an additional source of revenue for the company.

 As part of its transformation to a media company in 2014, GoPro created additional channels with GoPro content on YouTube, Virgin America, and Xbox Live.
 This was extended to the PlayStation Network in 2015.

-GoPro has more than 36 million followers across all social media platforms

 Products

 The GoPro was originally designed for surfing and capturing pro camera angles, hence the name.